pymeasure/leco-protocol/control_protocol.md

 #### Coordinator coordination

 Each Coordinator shall keep an up to date {ref}`global address book<address-book>` with the IDs of all Components in the Network.
-For this, Coordinators shall tell each other regarding connecting and disconnecting Components and Coordinators.
+For this, Coordinators shall tell each other regarding signing in and signing out Components and Coordinators.
 Coordinators shall send on request the IDs of their local address book, or of their global address book, depending on the request type.